 Storres, who works in marketing at a pharmaceutical company, is also excited to break in his new pair of raw denim jeans.
 “These are also from Japan,” he said, pointing to his jeans while moving a pile of delivery boxes off the table.
 “They’re all rope-dyed denim, but this one is dyed with the person’s right hand (migite in Japanese), whereas the other two are dyed with the person’s left hand (hidarite).
 There are only two people in the world who are skilled enough to rope dye denim with both hands (ryōte).”
 Storres pulled out three brand new pairs of jeans from behind his couch.
 “I have some here.”

 “The thing is, you only need one good leather jacket and a pair of high-quality jeans,” Storres added, as he signed for a new DHL delivery.
-“Maybe one pair in raw denim and a wash that stays darker for a bit longer.
+“Maybe one pair in raw denim and one pair in a light wash.
 I like horsehide cafe racers because they’re a bit understated, but you also want a horsehide double rider for those times you’re ready to make a statement.
 Then a goat hide, steer hide, lambskin, and cowhide.
 Some with YKK hardware, but a couple more with Riri and Talon zips.
 It’s really exciting to see how these things age with wear.”